peterhack/teastore-demo/README.md

+# teastore-demo
-# This repository is to demonstrate a build and deploy of the teastore app
+This repository is to demonstrate a build and deploy of the teastore app